Royek98/OnlineStore/README.md

 # OnlineStore
-This is a REST API made as a recruitment task to CD Project Red.
+This is a REST API with JWT authentication.

 ### The application includes the following functionality:
 - Users system: allows user to create an account and log in.